 Don sent this amazing note last week.
 His message was so passionate, I just had to post it.
 I'm thinking his suggestion at the end will become a favorite Secret Fortress tradition and a great way to remember our guests--like an audio guest book!
 But I'm telling you now, NO Celine Dion.
 I would hate for you to have to spend the night in the storm cellar.

 "On Thursday, we made it back to the SFH.
 I turned on the radio to get some nice background music while working on the deck.
 The first piece of music played that morning was Toccata and Fugue in D Minor by Bach.
 Wow!
 There was no way I would work while that was playing, so I sat down on the couch to soak up the music.
 Your speakers are sensational!
 My goodness, I have never heard that music that well.
 It was so brilliant!
 I'm getting excited just thinking about it.
 It sounded like the organ was in the room.
 Great choice on speakers.
 Your guests are going to love it.
+I would recommend you begin a small library of great music and each guest can make a contribution.
+That way you'll have an eclectic music choice.
+I will contribute the first CD.
+Racmimaninoff's Vespers performed by the Robert Shaw Festival Singers.
+It's my favorite and can't wait to hear it on your stereo."

 In other news, Don and Jeremy completed most of the deck railing.
 The posts were custom fab from L & L Metal Fabrication of Springdale, AR, and the steel cable rail was manufactured by American Metal Specialties of Tacoma, WA.